raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 - **Create Vocab:** This will help to know how many unique words are there in the whole dataset and based on that take appropriate decision to optimize the model performance.

 - **Word Embedding:** ML techniques work on vector of integers or floats so we need to transform the text or words into their number representation.
+Also explore if pre-trained word bectors (like word2vec, glove etc) can be used.

 - **Training and Testing data set:** As discussed above separate out 90% of data for modelling purpose and rest 10% for testing purpose.